 But a little dab of self-care applied consistently can change your life.
 Self-care, done right, will pay you back.

 Start small.
-In my 5 Simple Steps to Move Beyond Overwhelm with Food and Life series, I teach you to start with one lovely thing.
-One lovely reasonable, totally do-able act or gift for yourself every day.
+Commit to one lovely reasonable, totally do-able act or gift for yourself every day.
 Every single day.
 Do-able and reasonable.
 This is how you start to work muscles that haven’t been used very much.

 Want a time limit?
 Start with ten minutes.
-Give yourself ten minutes.
+Gift yourself ten minutes.
 If you do this, you might be amazed.

 Ten minutes of journal writing in the mornings has the potential to shift your whole day.
 So does ten minutes of soothing stretches at the end of the workday.
 A quick phone call to a friend, ten minutes of quiet gazing out the window with a cup of tea, or ten minutes of those pilates exercises that really do soothe your aching back.

-How do you make space for you when life feels overwhelming?
+How do you make space for yourself when life feels overwhelming?

 Choose your me-time wisely.
-Surfing Facebook is not high quality self-care.
-It may feel like a break, but it isn’t going to refuel or rejuvenate or ground you.
+Surfing Facebook is not high-quality self-care.
+It may feel like a break, but it probably isn’t going to refuel, rejuvenate, or ground you.
 Make a list of ways to spend ten minutes that leave you feeling better, stronger, more focused, or more solid.
-Here are some suggestions that work for me and many of my clients (if you’d like the easiest possible plug-and-play option for ten minute self-care, check out my Success Soundtrack™):
+Here are some suggestions that work for me and many of my clients:

 Stop and breathe (that’s it)